elcodo254/alx-higher_level_programming/0x03-python-data_structures/README.md

-5-no_c.py: remove all c and C from a string 6-print_matrix_integer.py: prints a matrix of integers 7-add_tuple.py: function that adds two tuples
+5-no_c.py: remove all c and C from a string 6-print_matrix_integer.py: prints a matrix of integers 7-add_tuple.py: function that adds two tuples 8-multiple_returns.py: returns a tuple with the length of a string and its first character 9-max_integer.py: finds the buggest integer of a list